Automattic/jetpack/projects/js-packages/connection/README.md

 Connection Package
 =========

-The component encapsulates the Connection functionality.
+The package encapsulates the Connection functionality.

-## Component InPlaceConnection
+## Component `InPlaceConnection`
 It includes:
 - the `iframe` HTML element
 - connection URL handling